gobelinor/info2parser/README.md

 # info2parser

-A simple Go library and CLI tool to parse INFO2 `$I` files, from the Windows Recycle Bin. \n It extracts metadata such as the original file path, deletion time, and original size. \n [DISCLAIMER] Only works for files from Windows 10 and 11
+A simple Go library and CLI tool to parse INFO2 `$I` files, from the Windows Recycle Bin.

+It extracts metadata such as the original file path, deletion time, and original size.

+[DISCLAIMER] Only works for files from Windows 10 and 11

 ## Instalation